One of the most asked gardening questions is, "Why didn't my hydrangeas bloom?" The three probable reasons are:

 Oakleaf Hydrangea (Hydrangea quercifolia) is easily recognized by its oak leaf shaped foliage.
 While it also has lovely flowers, the large serrated leaves are the major attraction, especially when they change colors in the fall.

 Oakleaf hydrangea bloom on old wood.
-You could not prune at all or prune by about 1/2, in spring or fall.
+You could not prune at all or prune by about one half in spring or fall.
 Both fall pruning and no pruning result in more flowers, but they will be smaller.
 If you prune in early spring, you will sacrifice some bus and get less flowers, but they will be larger, since there are fewer flowers competing for the plants resources.

 06 of 06